pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 ```

 Currently, the Abaqus wrapper automatically checks if the increments comply with the `delta_t`, `subcycling` and related settings and adjusts them accordingly or raises an error, but *only* for a *dynamic step* or a *static step with subcycling*.
-**Attention:** Replacing the incrementation settings is done by looking up some keywords in the base file (`*Step`, `*Dynamic`, `application`).
+**Attention:** Replacing the incrementation settings is done by looking up some keywords in the base-file (`*Step`, `*Dynamic`, `application`).
 This procedure fails when these keywords are not found.
-When using the GUI to create the base file (.inp) and using the default settings for the step, often the keyword `application` is not written.
+When using the GUI to create the base-file (.inp) and using the default settings for the step, often the keyword `application` is not written.
 It is hence advised not to use the default settings but use an application (quasi-static works for most cases and also moderate dissipation is allowed).
 If sub-cycling is not enabled, the maximal number of increments should be 1 (`inc=1`), otherwise an error is raised.
 This behavior may be changed in future versions of the code.
 The lines in the base-file (.inp) should look similar to this:

 ```
 *Step, name=Step-1, nlgeom=YES, inc=1